geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 In traditional raster models, features are implicitly present in the model description.
 Often the feature being modelled is (a part of) the earth, like a continent, or an administrative area.
 It is the feature's attribute values that are modelled in raster models, and most of the times, these are all attributes of the same feature.

 In multi-agent models, features are first class citizens.
 In fact, agents can be considered to be a specialization (without the recursion) of features as described in this document.
 This is, ofcourse, not without a reason.
-The envisioned moelling environment must be able to handle both traditional rasters and features.
+The envisioned modelling environment must be able to handle both traditional rasters and features.

 In feature models, like traditional polygon overlay models, the features are the points, lines and polygons.
 Such features can also be considered to be a specialization (without the recursion and with one attribute containing one value per feature) of features as described in this document.